For the love of coffee culture and too much makeup Written by Sam Sherman, Team Member, Ipswich.love

 It is not all about looking back though.

-I have chosen and continue to choose to live in Ipswich, the County Town and hopefully future City in which I passionately believe.
+I have chosen and continue to choose to live in Ipswich, the County Town and hopefully future City in which I believe.

 Embracing and nurturing what we have in Ipswich now is important for the future of the whole town and as we grow and thrive together as proud residents in one rich, diverse community.